ucsd-cse130/wi20/grades.md

   [Register here, use your PID `A0XXXXXXXXX`][clickers]

 - **Homework Assignments (30%)** :
-  There will be about 6-7 programmning assignments, assigned approximately every one or two weeks.
+  There will be 7 programmning assignments, assigned approximately every one or two weeks.
   Instructions on turning them in will be posted with each assignment.
 You have a total of *four late days*